bassjobsen/Bootstrap-3-Typeahead/README.md

 Using JSON objects instead of simple strings
 --------------------------------------------

-You can add all the properties you wish on your objects, as long as you provide a "name" attribute.
+You can add all the properties you wish on your objects, as long as you provide a "name" attribute OR you provide your own getDisplayText method.
 The other values are for you, to be able to match the selected item with something in your model.

 	var $input = $('.typeahead');
 	$input.typeahead({source:[{id: "someId1", name: "Display name 1"},